RetroDECK/ES-DE/USERGUIDE.md

 Sometimes the name of the console is (more or less) the same for multiple regions, and in those circumstances the region has been added as a suffix to the game system name.
 For instance `na` for North America has been added to `snes` (Super Nintendo) giving the system name `snesna`.
 The same goes for Japan, as in `megacd` and `megacdjp`.
 Again, this only affects the theme and theme graphics.

+For the **Full name** column, text inside square brackets [] are comments and not part of the actual game system name.

 The **Default emulator** column shows the emulator configured in es_systems.cfg, and for emulators that support multiple cores, the configured core is shown inside brackets.
 Any system marked with an asterisk (*) in this column requires additional system/BIOS ROMs to run, as should be explained in the emulator documentation.

 For additional details regarding which game file extensions are supported per system, refer to the es_systems.cfg templates [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).
 Normally the extensions setup in these files should cover everything that the emulators support.